Large suspension bridge lit up blue against night skyPhoto by Eva Blue on Unsplash

-We’re going to unveil the list in little more than a paragraph, so if you’d prefer a slower reveal, click here to jump down the page.
+It’s time already for the 2024 list of the World’s Safest Cities.
+We’re going to unveil the list in little more than a paragraph, so if you’d like a slower reveal, click here to jump down the page.
 Otherwise, here we go.

-From top to bottom the 15 safest cities are:
+From top to bottom the 15 safest cities for American travelers in 2024 are:

 1. Reykjavik